Updated September 2014

 Enhancing Student Education

-- 2 students from Lincoln County are currently studying at KU Medical Center.
+- 2 students from Lincoln County are studying at KU Medical Center.

 - Lincoln County is part of the Northcentral Medical Education Network with Scott Owings, MD, a resident of Salina, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.